 Celebrate more than 50,000 years of culture at the family-friendly festival

-Stick around for the end of the event for a light display on the Barry Wilde Bridge and fireworks along the foreshore.
+Stick around for a fireworks display along the foreshore.